ionic-team/ionic-framework/packages/migrate/README.md

 automate, a `fix()`, plus `fromMajor`/`toMajor` for version scoping and a fixture-backed test.
 The engine handles selection, ordering, git safety, formatting, and reporting.

+Then add a row to that major's page under [`docs/`](./docs), creating `docs/v<major>.md` if it's the first migration for a new one.
+That page is what tells someone whether an upgrade is covered, so it's part of the migration, not an afterthought.

 ## Development